 In today’s world full of uncertainty and harsh realities, it seems design is being enlisted to promote a sense of well-being.
 And what better than ample and enveloping shapes to lend a soft and cheery touch to our interiors?
 The trend towards curves makes our homes look cosy and designed while creating a soft and sensual atmosphere.
 In the refuge that is our home, rounded shapes make us feel good because they are comforting and reassuring.

 After years of sleek pared-down environments and sharp, straight lines, design has taken a completely different direction.
-Chairs are curvy and enveloping, like our Wyle chair, for example.
+Accent chairs are curvy and enveloping, like our Wyle chair, for example.
 Sofas are overstuffed, beckoning us to relax and take it easy.
 Chairs have rounded silhouettes and backs; tables are getting rounder and more oval; decorative objects are circular; light fixtures are spherical and semi-spherical; and rugs are shedding their right angles.
 Move over straight lines!
 It’s time to share the stage with round and fluid forms.

 This new trend clearly draws on 1970s motifs and especially the furniture of the 50s and 60s.
 Inspired by the famed tulip table, our Carlyle table is a perfect example of a modern and timeless piece of furniture.
 A best seller of 1950s design, the tulip table was created by American designer of Finnish origin Eero Saarinen for Knoll in 1956.